 4. “Something Was Wrong” – Waking From a Nightmare

-Out of sorts, John walks up to a couple of passerby, asking them for the time.
-He becomes even more confused when some of the people he approaches ignores him—and others full out scream.
+Out of sorts, John walks up to a couple of passersby, asking them for the time.
+He becomes even more confused when some of the people he approaches ignore him—and others full out scream.

 John finally decides to locate a phone and call his wife to ask her for a ride.
 It is only then that he discovers that his wife is too busy… She is attending John’s funeral!